South Island kōkakoKōkā

 In serious trouble

-The current world leader at hide-and-seek, South Island Kōkako were last “officially” spotted in 1967 and subsequently declared extinct until it was seen again in 2007.
-We are on a mission to prove it’s still out there – and save it before it truly disappears over the event horizon of extinction!
+The current world leader at hide-and-seek, kōkā were last “officially” spotted in 1967 and subsequently declared extinct.
+In 2007, it was spotted again.
+Now, the race is on to prove it’s still out there – and to save it before it slips forever beyond the event horizon of extinction.

 Campaign Manager